 "Public place" means any place that, at any material time, is open to or is being used by the public, whether free or on payment of a charge, and whether an owner or occupier of the place is lawfully entitled to exclude or eject any person from that place; and includes any aircraft, hovercraft, ship or ferry or other vessel, train, or vehicle carrying or available to carry passengers for reward.

-"Rural fire district" means land constituted under the Forest and Rural Fires Act 1977 as a rural fire district.
+"Rural fire district" means land constituted under the Fire and Emergency New Zealand Act 2017 as a rural fire district.